Updated 4 days ago

 The below example retrieves message trace information for messages sent by a specific user between the custom period.

-To export message trace report to CSV/Excel file,
+To export message trace report as a CSV file,

 If you want to filter the message trace details, you can send the output to grid view.